xindong95/xindong95.github.io/_pages/cv.md

 ## CONFERENCES

 - 2023
+  - Poster Speaking, The WLA Research Conference on Cells and Genes, 2023, Shanghai, China
   - Poster Speaking, 11st National Conference on Bioinformatics and Systems Biology, 2023, Guangzhou, China

 - 2021